Information for new international students

 If you are relocating with family, Finland offers extensive family support services, from affordable childcare to world-class education and healthcare.
 For families moving to Turku and Salo, International House Turku (IHT) can help make the transition as smooth as possible, including providing guidance on local schools and childcare.

-Check out IHT’s Checklist for Relocating to Turku and Soft-landing Service.
+Check out IHT’s Soft-landing Service

 For families moving to Salo, HelppoSalo service offers guidance in matters related to the relocation.